-SCE&G NND Revised Rates.
-(2011-207-E) In August, the ORS filed its report on SCE&G's request for revised rates for V.C.
+SCE&G NND Revised Rates Adjustment (2012-186-E) In July 2012, the ORS filed its report on SCE&G's annual request for revised rates for V.C.
 Summer Units 2 and 3 under the Base Load Review Act.
 The ORS reported that it had examined SCE&G's actual construction expenditures related to V.C.
-Summer Units 2 and 3 and determined that as of June 30, 2011, the Company had expended \$1,100,237,000 in construction work in progress on the Units.
+Summer Units 2 and 3 and determined that as of June 30, 2012, the Company had expended \$1,540,355,000 in construction work in progress on the Units.
 SCE&G issued a letter concurring with the ORS' conclusions and proposed adjustments contained in the report.
-The ORS proposed a rate reduction of \$5,754,000 from the Company's original request.
+The ORS proposed a rate reduction of \$4,598,087 from the Company's original request.